As a business leader, you know that your website is one of the most important digital aspects of your organisation.

 These pages should be built to redirect consumers back to working pages.
-Depending on your organization, these pages can be professional, humorous, or fun.
+Depending on your organisation, these pages can be professional, humorous, or fun.

 Make sure to include links to other pages or a search bar so consumers can find what they’re needing.
 Every website is different, so you will need to research for your specific theme how to activate your 404 pages once you’re finished designing it.

-At Rubber Cheese, we’re a data-driven digital agency that has been building and designing brands since 2003.
+At Rubber Cheese, we’re a web design and development digital agency that has been building and designing brands since 2003.